 CREATE Element Description Challenge Stretch and extend learning to foster a deeper understanding beyond the content of the National Curriculum and GCSE specifications.
 Regulate Plan, monitor and evaluate specific aspects of learning to foster greater responsibility and independence - DRAFT.
 Enhance Consolidate and develop transferable literacy and numeracy skills.
-Assess Undertake regular in-class assessment to monitor strengths and highlight specific areas for improvement.
+Adapt and Assess Adapt teaching to take account of different pupils' needs and provide an opportunity for all pupils to achieve.
+Undertake regular in-class assessment to monitor strengths and highlight specific areas for improvement.
 Target Consolidate identified strengths and develop and overcome areas for improvement.
 Enrich Enhance physical and emotional wellbeing; develop social, spiritual, moral and cultural capital; and provide opportunities and experiences to successfully transition to the next stage from secondary education.